kammitama5/kammitama5.github.io/_posts/2017-6-6-Tuesday-June-6th.md

 ## But since programming is ALL about screwing up...haha

-- I don't read, so I didn't put the files into a folder and used a new container for my Firebase branch test that wasn't synched properly.
+- I "don't read", so I didn't put the files into a folder and used a new container for my Firebase branch test that wasn't synched properly.